An antibody test is a blood test to check if you've had coronavirus (COVID-19) before. This test is not widely available yet.

 - if you can or cannot spread the virus to other people

-If you get a positive antibody test result (you have coronavirus antibodies), you still need to follow the same social distancing advice as everyone else.
+If you've had coronavirus, you still need to follow the same social distancing advice as everyone else.

 How an antibody test works